mfjacobsen/PowerOutagesAnalysis/README.md

 #### Final Thoughts

-While the improvement of the final model over the base model is significant, it's still not a particularlyuseful model.
-An r-squared of 0.41 is rather low, and the RMSE of 2779 meansthat we are off by an average of 2779 minutes in our predictions, or 46 hours.
-Ideally, this model could be used utitlity provideds in climate regions to estimate the rough duration of outages.
-However, at it's current performance, it's not vapable of doing this.
-Further feature selection and engineering is required for this model to be of practical use.
+While the improvement of the final model over the base model is significant, it's still not a particularly useful model.
+If anything, this analysis has shown that El Nino/ La Nino events aren't good predictors of power outage severity.
+An r-squared of 0.41 is rather low, and the RMSE of 2779 means that we are off by an average of 2779 minutes in our predictions, or 46 hours.
+Ideally, this model could be used by utitlity providers in different climate regions for resource management planning.
+However, at it's current performance, it's not capable of doing this.
+Further feature selection and engineering and more data is required for this model to become practical.